Fufec/CaseDigest/README.md

 > **NOTE:** The PDFs must contain a text layer, otherwise the app won't be able to extract the text!
 (It does not support OCR).

-- Each summary is stored in an SQLite database and can be later accessed via the history panel.
+- Each summary is stored in an SQLite database and can be later accessed via the history panel